 Alma can’t wait to shake the dust off her small southern town from her shoes and make something of herself in college at a prestigious school.
 She has spent the last several years preparing and convincing her family.
 Now all she needs is a scholarship, and thanks to a dedicated guidance counselor, that goal is within reach.
 Then a handsome white boy turns Alma’s head the two begin a romance that jeopardizes everything Alma has worked towards.

 Evan is the classic American rich boy.
 Alma isn’t sure he could ever understand her world – her strict father and large, close family.
-Her family’s dangerous status as … Continue reading →
+Her family’s … Continue reading →

 Escape From Sudan by Amanda DiCianni: I’ve been looking forward to reviewing this book for some time.
 I think novels like this can be a great tool to introduce kids to world events.